The Bad Axe Historical Society has been busy making much-needed improvements to the buildings and grounds that they maintain and operate.

 303 N. Port Crescent Avenue

-This 1902 Dutch colonial home was built by Wallace E. Allen, the town’s longest serving mayor.
+This 1902 Dutch Colonial home was built by Wallace E. Allen, the town’s longest serving mayor.
 The home was owned by only one family and is nearly unchanged from its original configuration.
 Although furnished with period antiques, the main objective is the collection of Bad Axe History.
 “The Keeper’s of Everything Bad Axe”, the museum contains items and information related specifically to the history of Bad Axe, its businesses, organizations, and residents.
 Any information concerning these is always welcome.

 205 South Hanselman Street, Bad Axe

 The chapel can be rented for weddings and special events in the village.
 There is a fee of $75.
 Contact Shelby Allen at 602-769-9666.

 Both of our locations are open Sunday afternoons from 2-4 pm during the summer months between Memorial Day Weekend and Labor Day.
 Admission is free, but donations are greatly appreciated!